Admiral-Enigma/AutoClicker/README.md

-An auto clicker program thats clicks for you
+An Auto Clicker Program Thats Click for you

 Made by Dem_Squirrel 2015